Arizona State Capitol: History

 The building was created as part of an effort to demonstrate that the Arizona Territory was ready for statehood.
 A design contest was won by James Riely Gordon, whose original plan called for the Capitol to be much larger, with a more prominent rotunda and large wings for both houses of the legislature on each side of the current building.
 Funding deficits meant the project had to be reduced, so the legislative wings were discarded from the plan and a small lead-alloy top substituted for Gordon's decorative dome.

-Construction of the Capitol began in 1898, and it began operation in 1901.
+Construction of the Capitol began in 1899 when it broke ground, and it began operation in 1901.
+The Capitol was built by the Scottish-born Texan contractor Tom Lovell.
 In 1918 and 1938, expansions were added on the west side of the building, which had the same architecture and increased the total square footage from the original 40,000 to a final 123,000.
 It was home to the Legislature until 1960, when the current house and senate buildings were constructed, and the Governor's Office until 1974, when the executive tower was built.
 The state at that time had a plan of converting the original Capitol into a museum dedicated to Arizona's history.
 The original opening of the Arizona Capitol Museum was announced by Governor Bruce Babbitt at his inauguration in 1978 and hosted over 40,000 schoolchildren in that first year in 1979.
 After a restoration, the building was re-opened as a museum in 1981.
 In the 1990s, more than $3 million was spent to renovate the Capitol and rooms were restored to their original design.
 Again, due to budget deficits, construction was stopped on a few rooms on the third floor and they remain incomplete.
 The Capitol is listed on the National Register of Historic Places.

 On January 14, 2010, the Arizona State Department of Administration reported that it had sold the surrounding state buildings to private investors: the tower, the two flanking legislative buildings, and other state structures.
 The old Capitol was not part of this transaction.